 Is There Anything to See in New England, Australia?

-My independent research has led me to a different conclusion – well, sort of.
-While I can't claim that the rolling green mountains and rocky ridges of New England, Australia are unique enough in and of themselves to warrant a visit there, it does seem that the region is interesting enough for local residents and for travelers who happen to be in the area, for instance in the world-renowned beaches at Coffs Harbour or Byron Bay.
+While it can't be said that the rolling green mountains and rocky ridges of New England, Australia are unique enough in and of themselves to warrant a visit there, it does seem that the region is interesting enough for local residents and for travelers who happen to be in the area, for instance in the world-renowned beaches at Coffs Harbour or Byron Bay.

 For example, Australia's New England is home to nearly 30 national parks, including Cathedral Rock National Park, Guy Fawkes River National Park and, perhaps least surprisingly, New England National Park.
 You can easily spot iconic Australian wildlife (namely, kangaroos) throughout the region, to say nothing of the diverse and abundant flora.